Jordan Montgomery: New York Yankees (2017–2022)

 On May 1, 2018, Montgomery left a game against the Houston Astros after one inning due to elbow tightness.
 He went on the disabled list the next day with a flexor strain and he would miss six to eight weeks.
 However, on June 5, it was announced that Montgomery tore his ulnar collateral ligament while throwing on flat ground during rehab a few days prior and would undergo Tommy John surgery, ending his season.
 In six starts in 2018, Montgomery finished with a 2–0 record and a 3.62 ERA.

 Montgomery started the 2019 season on the 60-day injured list while still recovering from the previous season's surgery.
 He returned to the Yankees on September 15.
 In 2020, Montgomery pitched to a 5.11 ERA with 47 strikeouts in 44 innings pitched, while on defense he led all AL pitchers in errors, with three.
 In 2021, Montgomery had a 6–7 record and 3.83 ERA in 157 1/3 innings.

-St. Louis Cardinals (2022–present)
+St. Louis Cardinals (2022–2023)

-The Yankees traded Montgomery to the St. Louis Cardinals for Harrison Bader and a player to be named later or cash considerations on August 2, 2022.
-He made his Cardinal debut on August 6, throwing five scoreless innings before being taken out due to cramping caused by dehydration, versus the Yankees in 1-0 win for the Cardinals at Busch Stadium.
-On August 22, 2022, Montgomery pitched his first complete game in the major leagues, a one-hit shutout against the Chicago Cubs.
+The Yankees traded Montgomery to the St. Louis Cardinals in exchange for Harrison Bader and a player to be named later or cash considerations on August 2, 2022.
+He made his Cardinal debut on August 6, throwing five scoreless innings before being taken out due to cramping caused by dehydration, versus the Yankees in a 1–0 win for the Cardinals at Busch Stadium.
+On August 22, 2022, Montgomery pitched his first complete game in the major leagues, a one-hit, 99-pitch Maddux against the Chicago Cubs.
+He finished the 2022 season with a 9–6 record and a 3.48 ERA in 32 games started.
+Montgomery pitched in relief for the Cardinals in Game 2 of the 2022 NL Wild Card Series as the Philadelphia Phillies swept the Cardinals, two games to none.

 On January 13, 2023, Montgomery agreed to a one-year, $10 million contract with the Cardinals, avoiding salary arbitration.
+He had a 6–9 record and a 3.42 ERA in 21 starts for the Cardinals in 2023.